Volcano Art Center presents: 2017 Hula Arts at Kīlauea

 In Hawai`i, May Day is Lei Day.
 A beloved island celebration, May Day honors the unique way that Hawai`i’s multi-cultural traditions are woven together to create a more interesting, more tolerant and more beautiful community.
 Join Volcano area musician Wes Awana and learn local favorites and popular hapa-haole tunes on the `ukulele.
 With hundreds of fragrant blossoms and plant materials provided by the Volcano Art Center Gallery, learn tips to sewing the perfect lei, the proper protocol of giving and receiving a lei and more.

-These free events are supported in part by a grant from the County of Hawai`i, Dept. of Research and Development and the Hawai`i Tourism Authority.
+These free events are supported in part by a grant from the County of Hawai`i, Dept. of Research and Development and the Hawai`i Tourism Authority and individual funding from members of the Volcano Art Center’s ʻohana.
 However, National Park fees apply.
-Anyone who requires an auxiliary aid or service for effective communication or a modification of policies and procedures to participate in this event should contact Desiree at (808) 987-7288 or email email@example.com as soon as possible but no later than 14 days before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication or a modification of policies and procedures to participate in this event should contact Desiree at (808) 987-7288 or email firstname.lastname@example.org as soon as possible but no later than 14 days before the scheduled event.